urgent-challenge/urgent2025/_pages/data.md

 ## Detailed data description
 The training and validation data are both simulated based on the following source data.
 Note that the validation set made by the [provided script]((https://github.com/urgent-challenge/urgent2025_challenge)) is different from the official validation set used in the leaderboard, although the data source and the type of distortions do not change.
-The official one will be provided on when the leaderboard opens (Nov.
-25).
-Note that we only provide the noisy data but not the ground truth of the official validation set until the leaderboard swithces to test phase (Dec.
-23) to avoid cheating in the leaderboard.

 The challenge has two tracks:
  - **First track**: We limit the duration of MLS and CommonVoice, resulting in ~2.5k hours of speech.